CIAT-DAPA/analogues/README.md

 # analogues
 This is the source code of the package analogues.
 The package is not on [CRAN](https://cran.r-project.org/web/packages/raster/index.html).
 The analogues package allows calculating climatic distances based on gridded climate data.
+The package was developed by [CCAFS](https://ccafs.cgiar.org).

 ## Installation
 To install this package you can do: